kvsatyanarayana949/secure-messaging-app/docs/demo-flow.md

 Say:

-`The important design choice is that admin accounts can moderate members but still cannot read or send private chat messages.`
+`The important design choice is that admin accounts can moderate members but still cannot read or send member chat messages.`

 What to show: